Table of Contents

 Using the LanguageService

-To use the LanguageService, retrieve it via the DependencyResolver (or let it be injected) and use the provided methods.
-The example below retrieves the *WarningTitle *resource string in the PreferredCulture.
+To use the LanguageService, inject it via the constructor and use the provided methods.
+The example below retrieves the WarningTitle resource string in the PreferredCulture.
 If the resource cannot be found in the PreferredCulture, it will be retrieved for the FallbackCulture.
 If that cannot be found, it will return null.

 var warningTitle = _languageService.GetString("WarningTitle");